The-Marcy-Lab-School-Assignments/full-stack-project-remix-amy14rubio-1/README.md

 - A logged-in user can view all of their milestones
 - A logged-in user can delete a milestone

+---

+## Stretch Features

+The following features are planned but not yet integrated.

+**Posts**

+Posts may either be standalone community posts or published journal entries.

+- A user can view all posts on the public feed
+- A logged-in user can publish an entry to the public feed
+- A logged-in user can create a standalone post in the public feed
+- A logged-in user can mark a post as seeking advice
+- A logged-in user can add a recording link to a post
+- A logged-in user can remove a recording link from one of their posts
+- A logged-in user can delete one of their own posts
+- A logged-in user can edit one of their own posts

+**Tags**

+- A logged-in user can view all available tags
+- A logged-in user can add one or more tags to a post
+- A logged-in user can filter the public feed by tag
+- A post must have at least one tag before it can be published to the public feed

+**Saved Posts**

+- A logged-in user can save a post from the public feed
+- A logged-in user can view all of their saved posts

 **Comments**

 - A logged-in user can comment on a post in the public feed
 - A logged-in user can view all comments on a post
 - A logged-in user can edit their own comments on a post
 - A logged-in user can delete one of their own comments

+---

 ## Schema